KyleJHarper/tyche/README.md

 *The last area of performance (short of architectural redesign) is improving cache hits in the CPU.
 Specifically locality and keeping similar data (e.g.: all the SkiplistNodes of a given level) in the same consecutive pages.*

+*Also released version 0.0.11 which simply added a buffer_id to SkiplistNode.
+This prevents a tremendous amount of dereference when scanning the indexes.*

 **[2016-03-08]**
 *Released version 0.0.9 which added a threshold before list restoration is allowed for a victimized (compressed) buffer.
 Lowers contention dramatically and helps provide a balance.
 See VERSIONS.history for more.*